-The Valuer, valued the property under the fair value measurement established in AASB 13 as instructed.
+The Valuer valued the property under the fair value measurement established in AASB 13 as instructed using a DMF assessment.

 The following is provided for further information.

 Fair Value is defined by the Australian Accounting Standards Board (AASB 13) as follows: